Ayman Mohyeldin: 2011 Egyptian revolution

-2014 Israel–Gaza conflict
+Israel–Gaza conflict

 Mohyeldin was sent by NBC as a correspondent to Gaza at the beginning of the one month-long 2014 conflict.
 His coverage was praised by media critics such as Glenn Greenwald for departing from "the standard pro-Israel coverage that dominates establishment American press coverage".

 Two weeks into the conflict, on July 16, 2014, Mohyeldin witnessed and reported via a series of tweets, the death of 4 Palestinian children who were playing soccer and hide-and-seek on a Gaza beach.
 The first missile killed one child and the second killed the other 3.
 The killings were witnessed by many in the international press.
-Just moments earlier Mohyeldin was kicking a soccer ball with these boys in front of his hotel.
+Just moments earlier, Mohyeldin was kicking a soccer ball with these boys in front of his hotel.
 The Israeli government claimed that the beach was shelled in response to Hamas rocket fire allegedly originating from that area, though journalists who attended the scene said the beach was empty but for a fisherman's hut and a few tools.

 Although Mohyeldin was a live witness to the event, NBC correspondent Richard Engel reported the story from Tel Aviv.
 NBC followed by pulling Mohyeldin from Gaza and terminating his reporting duties from Gaza indefinitely.
 Engel was sent to replace him in Gaza.
 NBC was subsequently criticized by independent media outlets for removing Mohyeldin, with many believing he was singled out for portraying Palestinians with empathy and social media trends accusing NBC of pro-Israel bias.

-Mohyeldin was returned to Gaza on July 18, 2014, after NBC received heavy criticism for pulling him out of Gaza.
-On Sunday, August 3, 2014, he announced via social media that after 4 weeks on the road he was "taking time to be with family.."
+Mohyeldin returned to Gaza on July 18, 2014, after NBC received heavy criticism for pulling him out of Gaza.
+On Sunday, August 3, 2014, he announced via social media that after 4 weeks on the road he was "taking time to be with family."
 Less than 48 hours later, Israel and Hamas agreed to a cease fire.